ryanpeek/precip_comparison/README.md

 # Meterological Comparisons
-Comparison of meterologic conditions across time/place in the Sierra Nevada.
+Comparison of meterologic conditions across time/place in the Sierra Nevada using R code.